ammonshepherd/pysite/README.md

 Similar to the files in the pages directory, these files will have the content of the files in the layout directory prepended and appended to them.

+All posts will go into the the `static_site/posts` directory.

 ### Files: Public
 The files and folders in the `public` directory will be copied recursively to the static_sites folder without alteration.